 One thing I really really hate about spammers is how they often insist on the bottom of their email that you’re receiving their crap because you subscribed to it.

 They know it’s not true.
 I know it’s not true.

 Along the same lines are these types of letters, one of which I received yesterday.
 The envelope makes it look official, non-party:

 Inside it’s clear that the letter is party-political.
 Stop the boats.
 Build more roads (they don’t mention that they specifically refuse to fund public transport).
-Free you from the carbon tax (you know, the one almost individual was fully compensated for, and is having the desired effect of cutting carbon emissions).
+Free you from the carbon tax (you know, the one almost every individual was fully compensated for, and is having the desired effect of cutting carbon emissions).